Pwd9000-ML/blog-devto/posts/2022/GitHub-Auth-Methods-Azure/GitHub-Auth-Methods-Azure.md

 Now that we have a **GitHub Secret** called `'AZURE_CREDENTIALS'` that contains our **Azure Service Principal credentials**, we can consume this secret inside of our **workflows** to authenticate and log into **Azure**.

-Here is an example workflow that will authenticate to Azure and show all resource groups on the subscription as part of th workflow run: [authenticate-azure.yml](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022/GitHub-Auth-Methods-Azure/code/authenticate-azure.yml).
+Here is an example workflow that will authenticate to Azure and show all resource groups on the subscription as part of the workflow run: [authenticate-azure.yml](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022/GitHub-Auth-Methods-Azure/code/authenticate-azure.yml).

 ```yml
 name: Authenticate Azure